-- 1.1 Sudden Unexpected Death of an Infant or Child (SUDIC) refers to the death (or c o I lap se lea d ing to dea th) of an infant or child, which would not have been reasonably expected to occur 24 hours previously and in whom no pre-exiting medical cause of death is apparent.
-This would also include unexpected death of a child with disabilities and/or chronic medical conditions or suspected self-harm, (see Working Together to Safeguarding Children, 2018).
+- 1.1 Sudden Unexpected Death of an Infant or Child (SUDIC) refers to the death (or collapse leading to death) of an infant or child, which would not have been reasonably expected to occur 24 hours previously and in whom no pre-exiting medical cause of death is apparent.
+This would also include unexpected death of a child with disabilities and/or chronic medical conditions or suspected self-harm.
 Also follow SUDIC process for cases of Acute Life-Threatening Events (ALTE) if deemed appropriate, reasonable, and proportionate by the professionals involved.
-ALTE is defined as "Any sudden unexpected collapse of an infant/child requiring some form of active intervention/resuscitation and subsequent intensive care/high dependency unit admission and remains unexplained or suspicious".
+ALTE is defined as "Any sudden unexpected collapse of an infant/child requiring some form of active intervention/resuscitation and subsequent intensive care/high dependency unit admission and remains unexplained and suspicious and has poor prognosis if child survives".
 Even if the child has been successfully resuscitated and admitted to intensive care, if the child is likely to die in the subsequent days or weeks or likely to suffer significant harm even if the child survives, it is advisable to follow this guideline.
 Where there is uncertainty, the Designated Doctor for child deaths is to be consulted.
-If in doubt, follow the SUDIC process. - 1.2 If factors in the environment, history or examination raise concerns or suspicions around the circumstances surrounding the death, these SUDIC guidelines should be followed, including where non-accidental injury is suspected to have resulted in the death of a child. - 1.3 This guidance provides a framework for the investigation and care of families after an unexpected death of an infant or child. - 1.4 This guidance should be used for the sudden, unexpected death of a child under the age of 18 years irrespective of place of death: - i.
-At home or in the community. - ii.
-In the hospital's Emergency Department or any hospital Ward e.g., ICU or adult ward (unless there is a clear medical explanation or a natural cause). - iii.
-Out of area or deaths abroad. - iv.
+If in doubt, follow the SUDIC process.
+If child safeguarding procedures have been triggerred in such cases of ALTE, it may be okay to defer the initial Joint Agency Review (JAR) meeting, unless the child has died. - 1.2 If factors in the environment, history or examination raise concerns or suspicions around the circumstances surrounding the death, these SUDIC guidelines should be followed, including where non-accidental injury is suspected to have resulted in the death of a child. - 1.3 This guidance provides a framework for the investigation and care of families after an unexpected death of an infant or child. - 1.4 This guidance should be used for the sudden, unexpected death of a child under the age of 18 years irrespective of place of death: - a.
+At home or in the community. - b.
+In the hospital's Emergency Department or any hospital Ward e.g., ICU or adult ward (unless there is a clear medical explanation or a natural cause). - c.
+Out of area or deaths abroad. - d.
 Or in the case of a stillbirth or out of hospital delivery where no health professional was in attendance.